 The Tsesarevicha Embankment once were the city’s docks and has been transformed into an inviting promenade with wide spaces for kids to run amok, to skateboard, cycle and walk, and old warehouses still in the stage of being renovated and we assume being transformed into cafes and restaurants.

 Our introduction to Russia has been fascinating, to say the least.
 In a city of which the locals say it isn’t really Russian but more a foreign-like city.
 Oh, and during our five-day stay we haven’t seen a drop of vodka.
-Locals seem to favor drinking tea (read here).
-What other surprises has this country in store for us?
+Locals seem to favor drinking tea.
+What other surprises does this country have in store for us?

 From here Moscow is 9,288 kilometers away, or so I read.
-This country is humongous.
+Russia is humongous!
 We already know our visas will never suffice to do it justice!
 In spring 2018 we will ferry from South Korea to Vladivostok and embark on yet another inspiring, adventurous journey.
-Will you join us?